Collingwood Collegiate Institute

 Collingwood Collegiate Institute (known as CCI) is a public secondary school (grades 9–12) located in Collingwood, Ontario, Canada.
-It currently has an enrollment of about 1399 students and employs over 80 teachers and staff.
-The principal is Curt Davidson.
+It currently has an enrollment of about 1600 students and employs over 90 teachers and staff.
+CCI currently has the largest student population within the county.
+The principal is Daniel Macdonald.
 The school is administered by the Simcoe County District School Board (SCDSB).

 The school offers a wide range of courses and activities such as English arts, math, physical education & technology.
 CCI also has a fair selection of sport teams such as football, rugby & hockey.
 Students that attend CCI come from Collingwood, Wasaga Beach, Blue Mountain and Clearview Township (Nottawa, Duntroon, Singhampton).

-The superintendent of the school is Greg Jacobs.
-(Area F schools- Essa, Clearview, Wasaga Beach & Collingwood).
+The superintendent of Area F, which includes the school, is Jennifer Newby.